deconf/Clicky-Analytics-for-WP/readme.txt

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= v1.4.3 =
+- bugfix: display mixed content when using https
+- bugfix: some frontend stats were not generated properly
+- tweak: all api requests are made using https

 = v1.4.2 =
 - bugfix: notices and warnings in main dashboard